How Long Should Your Novel Be? Our Editors Have the Answers

 5) Edit out adverbs in favor of stronger verbs

-"Instead of 'walking quickly,' why can't your hero 'stride' across the room?" — Jessica Hatch
+"Instead of 'walking quickly,' why can't your hero 'stride' across the room?
+This is especially something to keep in mind when you're writing fight scenes." — Jessica Hatch

 6) Be aware of your over-used words